ethlo/itu/README.md

 ## Features
 * Very easy to use.
+* [Well-documented API](https://javadoc.io/doc/com.ethlo.time/itu/latest/com/ethlo/time/ITU.html).
 * Aim for 100% specification compliance.
+* Aware of leap-seconds
-* No dependencies, minimal JAR size.
+* No dependencies, small jar.
 * Apache 2 licensed, can be used in any project, even commercial.
-* Handling leap-seconds (if you want to).
-* [Well-documented API](https://javadoc.io/doc/com.ethlo.time/itu/latest/com/ethlo/time/ITU.html).
-* Works well on Android.
-* Requires Java 8 or later.

 ## Performance